-Quantum-Leap Program (Q-LEAP) Japan Science and Technology Agency (JST)

-Research area: Next Generation Laser

-Research Title: Development of Basic Technology for High Repetition Rate Attosecond Light Source Driven by MIR-Free Electron Laser

-Project Leader: Ryoichi Hajima (National Institutes for Quantum and Radiological Science and Technology)

-- Responsible Researcher: Hideaki Ohgaki - Period: FY2018 FY2027 tion (HHG) of 1 keV or more with high repetition of MHz.
+Project scheme of "Integrated Biorefinery of Sugarcane Trash" Quantum-Leap Program (Q-LEAP) Japan Science and Technology Agency (JST) Research area: Next Generation Laser Research Title: Development of Basic Technology for High Repetition Rate Attosecond Light Source Driven by MIR-Free Electron Laser Project Leader: Ryoichi Hajima (National Institutes for Quantum and Radiological Science and Technology) - Responsible Researcher: Hideaki Ohgaki - Period: FY2018 FY2027 A free electron laser (FEL), which is generated from a relativistic electron beam, has wide tunable wavelength in Mid-infrared (MIR) with a high average power and high repetition rate.
+Therefore, MIR-FEL driven by a superconducting accelerator is suitable for a high-order harmonic generation (HHG) of 1 keV or more with high repetition of MHz.
 The HHG driven by MIR-FEL can be an alternative technology to the HHG generated by an existing solid-state laser.
 In this project, key technologies to realize the high repetition rate (>10 MHz) and high photon energy (>1 keV) HHG based attosecond laser will be developed by using an existing MIR-FEL facility in Institute of Advanced Energy.